Trails & Projects

 Cook Reload Gate — DO NOT BLOCK THE GATE!
 This is the only safe place to park with horse trailers and the only gate that has a horse trail (with eco blocks) that you can ride around.
 Ample parking for several rigs.
 This area is private timberland — we are guests.
 Please clean up after your horses.

-1. Head north on the Middle Satsop Rd. for 10 miles to the West Boundary Rd.
+3. Continue straight on Middle Satsop Rd. for approximately 10 miles to West Boundary Rd.

 From Matlock